TheSamLePirate/Simulateur-Logique-Nodal/docs/how-the-hardware-works.md

 **Note:** When a program is loaded from the Software tab onto the hardware CPU (`hwCpuLoaded=true`), `simulateNodes` is **skipped** — instead, a dedicated `syncHwCpuToNodes` function derives all node data directly from the CPU state and the last executed opcode.
 Only `updateEdgeStyles` still runs to color/animate the wires.

+This is also how the hardware page mirrors the software bootloader flow:

+- the hardware CPU receives the bootloader image when the software view boots it
+- console text, plotter pixels, registers, flags, RAM state, and external drive contents are mirrored live from the software CPU
+- if a disk program halts and the software view returns to `unix$ `, the hardware page follows that resumed bootloader state too

 ### Step 2: Update Wire Colors

 The function `updateEdgeStyles(nodes, edges)` colors each wire based on the signal it carries: